-A multitude of benefits can be gained when a kidney transplant is performed with a kidney from a living kidney donor (LKD).
-Transplanted kidneys from living donors typically respond quicker, function better and last longer than kidneys from deceased organ donors.
+Kidney transplants performed with a kidney from a living kidney donor (LKD) can offer a multitude of benefits.
+Some of those benefits include the transplanted kidney responding quicker, functioning better and lasting longer than those transplanted with kidneys from deceased organ donors.